17/11/2023

 How Core Sleep Differs from Deep Sleep

-Core Sleep vs deep sleep, while deep sleep is a vital component of the sleep cycle, referring specifically to the most restful and rejuvenating phase, Core Sleep encompasses the entirety of the sleep cycle.
+Core Sleep vs deep sleep: while deep sleep is a vital component of the sleep cycle, referring specifically to the most restful and rejuvenating phase, Core Sleep encompasses the entirety of the sleep cycle.
 This means it includes both REM and NREM stages, ensuring a balanced blend of cognitive and physical restoration.
+Understanding the distinction between these stages can aid in recognizing the importance of a full night’s rest.

 Role of Core Sleep in Sleep Architecture